ohler55/ox/README.md

  - The convert_special option now applies to the regualr parser as well as the SAX parser.

+ - Updated to work correctly with Ruby 2.3.0.

 ### Release 2.2.2

  - Fixed problem with detecting invalid special character sequences.